60-years-of-experience

 Do you ever sit down on a metal chair and feel a shock run through you?
 It’s not a pleasant feeling.

 Now imagine that shock going to your electronics.
-You can probably imagine how that can be bad.
+You can probably imagine how bad that could be.

 This is called electrostatic discharge.